Baking Science: How To Achieve Perfect Bakes

 3. Don’t skimp.
 Use a generous amount of chocolate chips.
 There should be enough for every bite.

 4. Bake it right.
-Bake your cookies until the edges are golden brown, while the center is slightly underdone.
+Bake cookies until the edges are golden brown and the center slightly underdone.

-With its light and delicate texture, angel food cake is an ethereal delight.
+This cake is an ethereal delight with its light and delicate texture.
 What gives it its signature airiness?

 Answer: egg whites and cream of tartar.